 Step 2.
 (Optional) Ensure network connectivity.

-From both WLC GUIs or CLIs, one can perform simple connectivity tests, namely ping the gateway from both devices and ping the devices between themselves.
+From both WLC GUIs or CLIs, you can perform simple connectivity tests, namely ping the gateway from both devices and ping the devices between themselves.
 This ensures that both controllers have the required connectivity in order to configure HA.

 From the GUI: